Near to Sayes Court Park is the spread-out site of Pepys Parks in Lewisham, alongside the River Thames.

 Upper Pepys Park is a pleasing surprise after the rather soulless Lower Pepys Park.
 A path between the blocks of flats and a flight of steps leads to ‘meadowland’!
 Another open, grassy area (smaller) and bounded by the buildings has new planting of trees under the Evelyn 200 scheme, and alongside the grassy area is a wildlife garden proper.
 This part of the Parks feels quite different – friendly, welcoming, calm and much more intimate – delightful!

 The two parts of the Park lead to the Thames, where there are fine views to Canary Wharf, and up and down the river.
-There is also a children’s play area here, but this also seemed rather challenging to me!
+The children’s play area is quite big, and open, and varied.
+However, it looked more like an assault course to me!

-These two sections of Pepys Parks are interesting and well worth visiting The next post will look at the other green spaces which make up the Parks.
+These two sections of Pepys Parks in Lewisham are interesting and well worth visiting The next post will look at the other green spaces which make up these Parks in Lewisham, on the river.